ayushmittal994-pixel/Accelerating_Digital/README.md

 # Accelerating Digital

 A full-stack Accelerating Digital website with a public marketing site and a hidden admin dashboard for managing case studies.
 Built with **Next.js 16 + Tailwind CSS 4** on the frontend and an **Express 5 + PostgreSQL** backend secured with JWT authentication.
-Includes a github widget powered by a public API.
+Includes a live visitor-location widget powered by a public API.

 ## Tech Stack

-- **Frontend**: Next.js 16 (App Router), React 19, Tailwind CSS 4, lucide-react, react-icons
+- **Frontend:** Next.js 16 (App Router), React 19, Tailwind CSS 4, lucide-react, react-icons
-- **Backend**: Express 5, PostgreSQL (`pg`), JWT (`jsonwebtoken`), bcrypt, CORS, dotenv
+- **Backend:** Express 5, PostgreSQL (`pg`), JWT (`jsonwebtoken`), bcrypt, CORS, dotenv
-- **Public API:** github — sourced from publicapis.dev, no API key required
+- **Public API:** IPWhois — sourced from publicapis.dev, no API key required

 ## Features